dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 ### Non-Goals (but might be considered):
 * bulk configuration of multiple rules - based on analyzers/rules prefixes or/and categories.
 * attempts to try to configure standard msbuild warnings/errors via `.editorconfig` should lead to fail fast errors.
-* configuring analysis levels when analysing from binlog - beyond the collected editorconfigs.
+* configuring analysis levels when analyzing from binlog - beyond the collected editorconfigs.
 * Aliasing the analyzers/rules, allowing to create multiple instances with different custom configuration (e.g. single analyzer checking configurable list of forbidden properties prefixes can have 2 instance, each initialized with different list to check, each of the instance configurable for individual projects separately).

 ### Out of scope for configuration: